Timmmdavis/CutAndDisplaceJulia/README.md

 | 100   | 50*50   |  0.907 | 0.104 | 8.721 |
 | 100   | 100*100 |  3.155 | 0.413 | 7.639 |

+Relative speedup being the times from MATLAB(secs)/Julia(secs).
-Remember that for both these TD.jl produces all 3 inf matricies so is technically doing 3 times more (3x faster still).
+TD.jl produces all 3 inf matricies so is technically doing 3 times more (3x faster than reported above).